Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Configuration.md

 ## Configuring retry options

-To modify the retry options use the `Retry` property of client options class.
+To modify the retry options, use the `Retry` property of the `ClientOptions` class.

-Be default clients are setup to retry 3 times with exponential retry kind and initial delay of 0.8 sec.
+By default, clients are setup to retry 3 times using an exponential retry strategy with an initial delay of 0.8 sec, and a max delay of 1 minute.

 ```C# Snippet:RetryOptions
 SecretClientOptions options = new SecretClientOptions()